The Action: 1965–1968: The Action

 In mid-1966, there were plans for a 1966 Action LP, but it was eventually dismissed.
 In August 1966, the band recorded an obscure composition by American writing team, Gerry Goffin and Carole King, "Wasn't It You" – a highlight in their studio career.
 It would have stood a chance of becoming a hit, but for unknown reasons, the song was shelved.
 Eventually, it was released in 1969 with "Harlem Shuffle" b/w "Wasn't It You" as a German B-side on Hansa, in the years following post-Action.
 Powell: "I loved 'Wasn't It You'.
 It was a shame it never came out at the time, as I thought that it was the best song we did for a hit."
 Reg King had regarded it as one of his top three Action songs.

 The Action made regular television appearances, despite not having any associated chart hit singles.
 They were on Ready Steady Go!
 (RSG), at least twice, most notably for their singles "I'll Keep Holding On" and "Land of a Thousand Dances".
 There was even a short documentary episode made on the band for the American television show The Twentieth Century, where the Action performed at Durham University in October 1966.
 Relying solely on a few singles for material, the Action were known to perform The Ronettes songs "Do I Love You?" and "You Baby" in their live sets; as George Martin was preoccupied with the Beatles' Sgt.
-Pepper's recording sessions.
+Pepper's Lonely Hearts Club Band recording sessions.
 The Action were noted for their three-part harmonies.
 Led by Reg King's soulful vocals, Alan King and Pete Watson were very good harmony singers.
 However, dissatisfied with the stewardship of their manager Rikki Farr, Pete Watson left the band in late 1966.

 In 1967, the Action continued as a quartet.
 They released their last two singles "Never Ever", an original composition, and "Shadows and Reflections" with the B-side, "Something Has Hit Me", co-written by Reg King with Melody Maker journalist and flatmate Nick Jones.
 The band was dropped by Parlophone in mid-1967, after their last single "Shadows and Reflections" failed to chart, by which time they had also parted ways with their manager Rikki Farr.
 George Martin's company AIR had financed all of the Action's recordings up to this point in their career, and the band had yet to experience any hits.